t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 In particular, the amount of data created at the edge is expected to be vast.
 Industrial machines such as laser cutters already produce over 1 terabyte per hour, the same applies for autonomous cars {{NVIDIA}}.
-90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as Cloud Computing models alone cannot address the new challenges {{Chiang}}.
+90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.

 ## Strict Latency and Jitter